zqyq/zqyq.github.io/README.md

-zqhl.github.io
+zqyq.github.io
 =====================
-This is personal website of Qi Zhang.
+This is personal website of Dr. Qi Zhang.
 And thanks to Mr. Hank Quinlan's code for the website.